 Places to Visit in Bolinao

 Enchanted CaveAccording to the man who served as our guide in the Enchanted Cave, the outside before the entrance of the actual cave are parts of the sea before.
-Just imagine how high the sea level before!
-Meanwhile, the inside of the cave is just fascinating as it is part of a bigger cave systems (or something like that) in the area.
-If you're going to have a swim (which I haven't experienced) I suggest you bring goggles so you could see those sharp rocks.
+Just imagine how high the sea level back then!
+Meanwhile, the inside of the cave is just fascinating as it is part of a bigger cave system (or something like that) in the area.
+If you're going to have a swim (which I haven't experienced), I suggest you bring goggles so you could see those sharp rocks.
 Be careful and enjoy!
-The Enchanted Cave is along Patar road and it's open 8:30am to 6:00pm.
+The Enchanted Cave is along Patar road, and it's open 8:30 am to 6:00 pm.

 |Outside the Enchanted Cave|